gubellom/gubellom.github.io/R files/Manipulation.md

 ```
 Finally, `TRUE ~ default_value` is the equivalent of an `else` statement.
 Namely, if none of the above conditions are met, the code assigns NA of type character.

-Notice that `case_when` can work as an alternative for the *nested* `ifelse` function when creating or manipulating categorical variables.
+We can also use `case_when` as an alternative for the *nested* `ifelse` function when creating or manipulating categorical variables.
 Let's have a look at the previous example with the *nested* `ifelse` function.
 In that example, we assigned value 1, if `eisced` takes values 1 and 2, value 2, if `eisced` takes values 3 and 4 and value 3 if `eisced` takes values 5, 6 and 7.
 Otherwise, we assigned `NA`.
 It is possible to do the same using `case_when` and `mutate`:

 ```r
 # Education